karuppiah7890/database-stuff/dbaas/overview.md

 - Deploy the database to a particular region due to legal reasons - we need to help customers obey data laws like GDPR etc

 Billing and other stuff - this is going to be needed only when DBaaS is going to be hosted, with all the payment and billing related features.
 For now I plan to build just a standalone platform that anyone can host and use!

+---

+Proving that the DBaaS software is good and can be trusted!
+- Make everything open and transparent including code - open source code
+- Test the software publicly and show pipeline statuses
+    - Unit tests
+    - Integration tests
+    - Code quality
+    - Security vulnerability checking
+    - Performance tests / Benchmark tests
+-

+---

+Plan
+- create a backlog for user features for API, CLI, Web UI
+- start thinking about implementing each of the features in short stints / iterations